Federal Work-Study Student Information

 Congratulations!
 Follow the steps below to secure your Work-Study award and job:

-- You will need to accept, decline or change your Federal Work-Study award on Campus Connection; for instructions on how to do this click here.
+- You will need to accept, decline or change your Federal Work-Study award on Campus Connection; Instructions

 - Once you have accepted your award, login to the NDSU Part-Time Student Job Board.
 You will be required to login using your electronic ID and password in order to see work-study positions.
 Please be aware that postings are added on a regular basis so check back if you don't find something you are interested in the first time.